mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Disorient (Active)**

 A weapon with Disorient can daze an opponent.
 When Disorient is triggered, one target hit by the attack is disoriented for a number of rounds equal to the weapon’s Disorient rating.
-A disoriented target adds 1 Disadvantage to all skill checks they perform.
+A disoriented target adds 1 BANE to all skill checks they perform.
 If multiple targets suffer hits from a weapon with Disorient, the quality may be triggered multiple times, affecting a different target each time.

 **Ensnare (Active)**